sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ### Mapping

 Mapping lookups determine the network physical address (PA) spaces to redirect traffic.
-A mapping is a PA to CA (Physical Address to Customer Address) lookup table, and Encap determination (for example).
+A mapping is a CA to PA (Customer Address to Physical Address) lookup table, and Encap determination (for example).

   `10.3.0.0/16 -> VNET C (Peered) (use mapping)`

-Notice that a routing table has a size limit of about 100K while mapping table has a limit of 1M.
+Notice that a routing table has a size limit of about 100K while mapping table has a limit of 2M.
 Using mappings extends the amount of data that can be contained in the routing table.

 One of the main objectives of a routing table, more specifically **LPM routing